tanveer-gkmit/accipere-docs/docs/index.md

 ### 1. CI/CD Pipeline

 - GitHub Actions handle automated build and deployment
-- The frontend (React) and backend (FastAPI) are hosted separately, ensuring independent scalability
+- The frontend (React) and backend (Django REST Framework) are hosted separately, ensuring independent scalability
 - Backend is deployed to AWS EC2, and frontend assets are served from AWS S3 via CloudFront for global availability

-### 2. Backend Layer (FastAPI on EC2)
+### 2. Backend Layer (Django REST Framework on EC2)

 - Handles all business logic and RESTful API endpoints
 - Uses JWT-based middleware for authentication and authorization
-- Implements modular structure with Controllers, Services, and Models
+- Implements modular structure with Views, Serializers, and Models
 - Interacts with PostgreSQL RDS for secure data storage and querying

 ### 3. Frontend Layer (React + Axios)